MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitallocate.md

 ## -description

-TBD - The AcxCircuitInitAllocate function is used to initialize the opaque ACXCIRCUIT_INIT structure that is used by the [AcxCircuitCreate function](nf-acxcircuit-acxcircuitcreate.md).
+The AcxCircuitInitAllocate function is used to initialize the opaque ACXCIRCUIT_INIT structure that is used by the [AcxCircuitCreate function](nf-acxcircuit-acxcircuitcreate.md).

 ## -parameters